Collection Development Policy

 - museum objects;

-- academics' and research students' research data and records; Records Services has provided guidelines (http://www.unimelb.edu.au/records/research.html) on their responsibilities and criteria as to what kinds of data and records might be archival (see section 7.9);
+- academics' and research students' research data and records; Records Services has provided advice on research data and records;

 - copies of documents, though we may ourselves copy photographs where they support our primary collection directions;